 1 P. Bhogossian, Fear of Knowledge, op. cit.
-Pour une critique plus détaillée, cf. D. Bloor, "Relativism or Absolutism ?
-The Unavoidable Choice ", Common Knowledge, à paraître.
+For a detailed critique, see D. Bloor, "Epistemic Grace.
+Antirelativism as Theology in Disguise," Common Knowledge 13(2-3): 250-280, 2007.

 Going back almost twenty-five years, the book by Steven Lukes and Martin Hollis book was an attempt to generate a genuine, open exchange between relativists and anti-relativists.1 Did it help the debate to progress at all?